 If you notice you are getting a lot of OHIP refusals, make sure you keep track of why so that you start to build an understanding of what you’re missing, billing incorrectly or for when you need to provide more details in order to get paid for the work you did.

-Remember that on our full-serve plan, we handle all your OHIP rejections for you.
+Remember that on our Comprehensive Plan, we handle all your OHIP rejections for you.
 This saves you time and headaches.
 So far, we’ve recovered funds for over 10,500 claims that might have otherwise gone unnoticed or sat as refused.

 If you’re getting a rejection that wasn’t mentioned here reach out to our billing team and we’ll be happy to help.